10 Free SEO Tools Every Business Owner Should Use

 7. Quantcast

-Did you know that 57% of your website visitors are 25…34 years old Caucasian females, with college education and an annual income of $100-150K?
-And having access to this type of info would definitely help you sell more, isn’t it?
+Did you know that 57% of your website visitors are 25–34-year-old Caucasian females with college education and an annual income of $100–150K?
+Having access to this type of information helps you sell more effectively.

-Quantcast offers you access to all this information and more; just type in a website URL in its search box and you will be greeted with several graphs that are presented in an easy to understand form.
-The only drawback is the fact that Quantcast doesn’t usually offer information for small websites, so you might not get personalized results for your site.
-Nevertheless, you can use a big competitor website to determine the proper audience, and then tailor your website and line of products.
+Quantcast offers access to extensive data; just type in a website URL in its search box, and you’ll be presented with several easy-to-understand graphs.
+The only drawback is that Quantcast doesn’t usually provide information for small websites.
+Nevertheless, you can use a big competitor’s website to identify your target audience and tailor your site and product line accordingly.

-As an example, if you sell DVDs and you discover that 78% of your website visitors are females, it makes a lot of sense to invest more money into movies that appeal to your primary audience and create new, SEO optimized website pages that help meet its needs.
+For example, if you sell DVDs and discover that 78% of your visitors are female, it makes sense to invest more in movies that appeal to your primary audience and create new, SEO-optimized website pages that meet their needs.

 8. Alltop

-How do you keep up with the industry related news?
+How do you keep up with industry-related news?
 Alltop tracks the web, looking for articles that include the search terms that interest you.

-Few people use Alltop this way, but it’s also a great tool that can help you promote your business online by discovering, and then connecting with potential partners, influencers, etc.
+Few people use Alltop this way, but it’s also a great tool for promoting your business online by discovering and connecting with potential partners and influencers.

 alltop